MulusewFikere/PeachGS/README.md

 This folder contains the data and code for the analyses presented in Hardner et. al. (2022).
 Multi-environment genomic prediction for soluble solids content in peach (Prunus persica).
 Frontiers of Plant Science.

-The analysis requires several R packages, most notably ASReml.
+The analysis requires several R packages, most notably ASReml-R.

 Phenotypic, genotypic and SNP map data is available under folder Data.
 Also under this folder is a workspace for R )apdata_CV_temp.RData) that is required for the estimation of prediction accuracies (LOOCVxLAE).